Celebration (Madonna song): Background and development

-Paul Oakenfold (pictured in 2009) co-wrote and co-produced the song.
+Paul Oakenfold (pictured in 2009) co-wrote and co-produced "Celebration".

-In March 2009, Madonna's publicist Liz Rosenberg confirmed that the singer would release a new greatest hits compilation in September of that year.
+In March 2009, Madonna's publicist Liz Rosenberg confirmed that the singer would release a new greatest hits compilation, spanning the first, second, and third decades of her musical career, in September of that year.
 Two months later, Contactmusic.com reported that English producer and DJ Paul Oakenfold would collaborate with her on three new songs for the project.
 In an interview with Attitude magazine published in May, Oakenfold revealed three titles —"Broken", "I'm Sorry", and "Celebrate"— describing them as "lyrically classic Madonna with an edgy modern sound".
 "Celebrate", later retitled "Celebration", was written by Madonna, Oakenfold, Ian Green, and Ciaran Gribbin, with production handled by Madonna and Oakenfold.

 The collaboration began while Madonna was on the Sticky & Sweet Tour (2008―2009).
 She asked Oakenfold what he was working on and requested material that she could write lyrics to.
 At the time, Oakenfold, Green, and Gribbin had been developing tracks for Oakenfold's upcoming album.
 They sent Madonna fifteen demos; according to Gribbin, "of these, she chose two I was working on, 'Celebration' and 'Broken'".
 The trio had already devised the chord progression and arranged the backing track with guitars, keyboards, and drums, while Madonna supplied the lyrics and melody.
 To accompany the release, official remixes were commissioned from Oakenfold, Benny Benassi, Johnny Vicious, and Akon.